permguard/permguard/site/content/docs/0.1/core-elements/zones/zones.md

 This best practice helps reduce security risks.
 {{< /callout >}}

-It is important to note that **PermGuard** does not include an authentication layer.
+It is important to note that **Permguard** does not include an authentication layer.
 The adopter is responsible for implementing or integrating authentication at the zone level.

 {{< callout context="note" icon="info-circle" >}}